 Heart disease is the leading cause of death in America.
-About 92 million people in the U. S. have some form of heart/cardiovascular disease — that's about 29 percent of the population.
 Many of these deaths and risk factors are preventable.
 And, food choices have a big impact on your heart's health, even if you have other risk factors.

 Only a few risk factors, such as age, gender and family history, cannot be controlled.
 Talk to your doctor to find out if you are at high risk for heart disease.

-If you are at high risk for heart disease or already have heart disease, your first step should be to meet with a registered dietitian nutritionist.
+If you are at high risk for heart disease or already have heart disease, meet with a registered dietitian nutritionist.
 Together with your health care provider, your RDN can help you lower your risk or improve your existing condition by developing a personalized eating and lifestyle plan.